giovannipogg/computational_intelligence/tsp/README.md

 ![alt text](https://github.com/giovannipogg/computational_intelligence/blob/main/tsp/Figure_1.png)

-In this graph "Vanilla" is the solution given in the lectures, "ManyMutations" is the same hill-climber but with access to all the mutation strategies, "Vanilla+Heuristics" stands for the given solution with the nearest-neighbor initialization, while "Hardcore" was given access both to the intialization and the wider variety of operators.
+In this graph "Vanilla" is the solution given in the lectures, "ManyMutations" is the same hill-climber but with access to all the mutation strategies, "Vanilla+Heuristics" stands for the given solution initialized with nearest-neighbor, while "Hardcore" was given access both to the intialization and the wider variety of operators.
+The dotted lines represent the starting solution cost with (black) or without (grey) the ad hoc initialization.

 ### Populations